aspose-drawing/Aspose.Drawing-Documentation/net/developer-guide/working-with-vector-graphics/_index.md

 title: "Working with Vector Graphics"
 type: docs
 url: /net/working-with-vector-graphics/
-keywords: "C# Draw Bezier Curves, C# Cardinal Spline, Draw Arc C#, Vector Graphics C#"
-description: "Draw Bezier Curves in C#.
-Draw Cardinal Spline using C#.
-Draw Arc, Ellipse, Path, Polygon in C# and VB.NET."
 weight: 20
+keywords: C# .Net Drawing, Draw Arc in C#, Draw Bezier Spline in C#, Draw Cardinal Spline in C#, Draw Closed Curve in C#, Draw Ellipse in C#, Draw Lines in C#, Draw Path in C#, Draw Polygon in C#, Draw Rectangle in C#, Fill Region in C#
+description: Draw Arc, Bezier Spline, Cardinal Spline, Closed Curve, Ellipse, Lines, Path, Polygon, Rectangle and Fill Region in C# or .NET
 ---

 Aspose.Drawing for .NET makes it easy for you to draw vector graphics using C#.
 The API lets you work with a variety of different vector graphics such as arcs, Bezier spline, Cardinal Spline, closed curves, ellipses, lines and a  number of other types.
 This article contains C# examples for drawing different types of vector graphics using the API.
-## **Draw Arc**
+## **Draw Arc in .NET**
 To drawn an arc using C#:

 1. Instantiate an object of Bitmap class